commander-cli/cmd/README.md

 # cmd package

-A simple package to execute shell commands on windows, darwin and windows.
+A simple package to execute shell commands on linux, darwin and windows.

 ## Usage